October 2018: Drs. Cobb and Barnes visited our collaborators at Virginia Tech.

 Summer 2018: New grants!

 We received three new grant awards at the BHRL which are lead by Dr. Caroline Cobb and Dr. Andrew Barnes.
 The Massey Cancer Center pilot study will profile cancer risks associated with with cigar use in low SES communities with a mixed methods approach.
-The Virginia Foundation for Healthy Youth study profiles youth cigar use in low SES communities using a mixed method approach.
+The Virginia Foundation for Healthy Youth study profiles youth cigar use in low SES communities using a mixed methods approach.
 U54 grant in collaboration with the Center for the Study of Tobacco Products at VCU.
-The BHRL will conduct Project 3 which will use abuse liability data to test hpotheses about advanced-generation e-cigs and generate population-level predictions regarding potential regulatory action.
+The BHRL will conduct Project 3 which will use abuse liability data to test hypotheses about advanced-generation e-cigarettes and generate population-level predictions regarding potential regulatory action.

 4/27/2018: Institute for Cannabis Research Conference in Pueblo, CO